ThomasBakaysaJr/dockerized-rce-simulation/README.md

 ### 3. Install requirements.txt

-Install the packages and libraries required for the the project to run.
+Install the packages and libraries required for the project to run.

 ```bash
 pip install -r requirements.txt